Pan-Seared Mahi Mahi

 • Any leftover cooked fish should be placed in a sealed container and kept chilled in the fridge.
 It will stay fresh for up to 2 days.

-• You can easily reheat it in the microwave, or in a skillet on the stovetop.
+• You can easily reheat it in the microwave or a skillet on the stovetop.

 Pan-Seared Mahi Mahi is one of the easiest dishes to prepare and cook.